Small business guide to exporting from the UK

 First published 18 December 2018 • Updated 15 November 2019

 Becoming an exporter can open up many more business opportunities.
 Besides creating additional revenue streams, exporting can also enable you to branch out into new markets, expand overseas and potentially go international.
 It is however a big leap to make.
-Besides being an expensive step and a significant risk, entering the export market brings further challenges such as exchange rates, regulation and logistics.
+Besides being an expensive step and a significant risk, entering the export market brings further challenges such as foreign exchange rates, regulation and logistics.

 Are you ready to export?

 Deciding to export is a major step, and any big step is also a risk.
 To see if it’s worthwhile, you should ask yourself the following questions.

 Your goods may be popular in England or elsewhere in the UK, but that doesn’t necessarily mean they will be abroad.
 Research markets and check whether there’s demand and/or fierce competition.
 This could save you a lot of stress and money.

 Unless your business is running smoothly and driving strong profits at home, it’s unlikely to hit the ground running with exports.
 Only consider exporting if you’re enjoying continual increases in sales or feel that you’re ‘coasting’.

 Everything from invoicing to packaging and product development becomes more complex when you begin to export.
 Consider whether you have the money to invest in the extra pairs of hands, software and equipment you may need.

 You should already have a working business plan in place, especially if you want to grow your company.
 Check if exporting will help you reach your goals and if so, build it into your new plan.
 Check that there are compelling reasons behind your decision.